 8. Leave Your Home Looking As Normal As Possible

 Contrary to popular belief, you should not shut all your blinds and curtains when you leave for vacation.
-That’s usually tell-tale sign for burglars to identify an empty house!
-Leave your house as normal as possible, turn on a radio as if someone’s always in the house.
+That’s usually tell-tale sign of an empty house for burglars!
+Leave your house looking as normal as possible, turn on a radio as if someone’s always in the house.
 If you rarely close your curtains, don’t start now.

 9. Fill In The ‘Borang Balik Kampung’ from PDRM

-PDRM annually holds extra patrolling units during these festive times, be sure to fill and submit this Balik Kampung form, so your house is always on the watch by the patrol officials during your vacation!
+PDRM annually holds extra patrolling units during these festive times, be sure to fill and submit this Balik Kampung form, so your house is always on the watch by patrolling officials during your vacation!

 10. Don’t Spam Your Social Medias About Your Vacation